akshayprasad/angularJs-Directives/README.md

   one may want to use “transclude: true”.

 - ### Usage of @attr, =attr, &attr:Following is details related with @attr, =attr and &attr:
-  Markup : 1 .@attr:@ binds a directive scope property to the evaluated value of the DOM attribute.
+  Markup : 1. @attr:@ binds a directive scope property to the evaluated value of the DOM attribute.
   If you use name="name1" or name="name1", the value of DOM attribute name is simply the string "name1".
   If you use name="{{name}}", the value of the DOM attribute name is the interpolated value of {{name}}.
 Simply speaking, with @attr,
   one can bind a isolated scope property to a DOM attribute.
 This sets up a one-way databinding from the parent scope to the isolated